OMQL/OMQL-Miner/README.md

  Same with ccminer-lyra2v2, but there is one line to change.

 <h1>Notes:</h1>
 Building CryptoNight miner might take long time.
+Might seems to stuck on ~70% but its normal.